robert-delwood/Description_Finder/README.md

 ## Operations
 To get a list of descriptions:
-1. Select Open OpenAPI file.
+1. Select **Open OpenAPI file**.
 This displays an open file dialog.
 1. Navigate to, and then select the target OpenAPI source file.
-1. Select Open.
+1. Select **Open**.
 This opens the file and starts its processing.
 This may take a moment depending on the file size and internal complexity.

 By default, the descriptions are automatically copied to the clipboard.